stanmaz/BBOalert/README.md

 ### Optional code

 Almost everyone on BBO is using SAYC bidding system.
-But SAYC is not the world standard and some pairs will use another bidding system like ACOL or French Standard.
+But SAYC is not the world standard and some opponents will use another bidding system like ACOL or French Standard.
 If you play on BBO with your partner to practice a sophisticated defense system with particular agreements depending on the conventions used by opponents, you must be able to switch on-the-fly between different defense options during the game.

 To solve this problem, the keyword 'Option' is used followed by option name.
 The optional block of code is ended by another optional block or by bare 'Option' keyword.
 The selectable options will be displayed at the left side of the screen.